team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 4. Select a suitable file location.
 5. When prompted, select "Allow" to sign in with GitHub.
 If you are already signed in on your browser, then it should immediately sign you in.
 Otherwise, sign in to GitHub.
 6. VSCode should start working to download the repository now.

+Alternatively, if you'd like to get used to git from the start, you can use the terminal.
+It really isn't scary at all.
+You do need to sign in using VSCode first, however.

+1. Open VSCode.
+2.

 Congratulations!
 You now have code on your computer that is able to track, across the internet, the overall team's progress!
 We will go more into detail on why and how this works during future lessons, but for now you should know that this is no small feat.